Read the UK gilt curve in 60 seconds

 Forget the spreadsheet.
 Three numbers tell you almost everything you need:

 - The 2-year level.
-Today: 4.41%.
+Today: approximately 4.20%.
 Anchors 2-year fixed mortgages and 2-year fixed cash ISAs.
+Down 21bp from the May peak.
 Watch this one if your fix expires in 2026 or early 2027.

 That's it.
 Slope tells you the market's regime view.
 The 10-year tells you about your annuity and long savings.
 The 2-year tells you about your remortgage.